Tamanna2024/Real-time-Audio-Transcription-using-Google-Cloud-API/README.md

 - Give the path of your service account key json file.
 - Modify the 'phrase_time_limit' parameter in the listen method to control the maximum duration of each transcription.

-# The link to video video that showcases the application's real-time transcription capability is:
+The link to video that showcases the application's real-time transcription capability is: https://drive.google.com/file/d/1AKfyBedDwDV1NmPlxhwF3ZPUX_og3BGc/view?usp=sharing
-https://drive.google.com/file/d/1AKfyBedDwDV1NmPlxhwF3ZPUX_og3BGc/view?usp=sharing